rolandsarosy/chat-feed-coding-challenge/README.md

 The specification requires the following:
 > Every 5 seconds a new feed is fetched from the API and should be added to the displayed feeds list.

-It is unclear whether that behaviour entails.
+It is unclear what that behaviour entails.
 There are two options:

 **Option 1**: The 5-second "ticker" should run independently of the polling's result, with no regard to its network or processing delay.